 1.)
 I was living in Korea and I had a Korean phone number and bank card .
 Because of this, I was able to purchase from the actual Melon ticketing website.
-Melon expects you to have a Korean phone number for validation purposes as well as other text advertising they may send.
+Melon expects you to have a Korean phone number for validation purposes.
 In Korea, you need a Korean phone number to do a lot of things online.
 I also had a Korean bank card.
 The Melon site does not allow purchases with foreign bank cards.

-There is a Melon global site in English, but it has significantly less features than the Korean version of the site.
-The English site only lists upcoming performances and that’s it, nothing else, while the Korean site has soooo many other things to do, see, and engage in.
+There is a Melon global site in English.
+I wouldn’t advise using it as it has significantly less features than the Korean version of the site.
+The English site only lists upcoming performances and that’s it, while the Korean site has soooo many other things to do, see, and engage in.
 This global site allows you to use a foreign bank card but you cannot get the tickets sent to you.
-You have to pick them up at the venue on concert day and bring identification to verify you are who the tickets belong to.
+You have to pick them up at the venue on concert day.
+Be sure to bring identification to verify you are who the tickets belong to.

 On the Melon Global website, there is nothing to do except view a few shows and then buy a ticket.
 And still, the global site doesn’t even list all the performances and activities that are on the Korean site.
 So if you are highly dependent on English information and only use the global site, you are missing out on valuable info.

 2.)
 I did a “practice run”.
-I pretended to buy other tickets for other performances on the Melon website just so I could get a feel for how the process would go.
-I have never in my life bought concert tickets before, so all of this was new to me.
+I pretended to buy other tickets for other performances on the Melon website.
+This gave me a feel for how the process would go.
+Since I have never in my life bought concert tickets before, so all of this was new to me.
 Practicing is very helpful so everything won’t be foreign to you during the actual checkout process.

 3.)
 I wrote down all the words I thought were important on a piece of paper and translated them to English.
 The Melon website is all in Korean and the site does not give you the option in the search bar to Google translate the site.
 You either get the very limited English site or you’re gonna have to deal with the Korean website.
 The days leading up to ticket day, I clicked on absolutely every single page and link on the website to make sure I wasn’t missing any important information.
 Anything that I thought was important, I wrote it down and kept right next to me in case I needed it during the checkout process.

 4.)
 I pre-registered all my information days before tickets actually went on sale.
 I entered my Korean phone number, my Kakao messenger info, credit card info, and the address I wanted my tickets sent to.
-Then, just because I easily get anxiety, I triple checked it, and re-checked it some more every day leading up to ticket sale day.
 Pre-registering your info will save you soooo much time when trying to checkout after claiming the seats you want.
 If you move too slow with the registration and necessary info during checkout, you can miss out on your seats and have to start all over again.
 Because I pre-registered all my information, I literally only had to click on the seats that I wanted, check my pre-registered information one last time, then click submit, and I was done!
 So easy!!